The three main choices are:

 If you wish to make your own casket, please ask us or any funeral director before you do this to check on dimensions and suitable materials as some crematoriums are now refusing to accept home-made caskets.

 Most cemeteries have a Chapel available for a funeral.
 If the funeral is small, family may consider having the service at a family home.
-Community facilities such as boat clubs or the local hall can be ideal venues for a funeral.
+Community facilities such as churches, sports clubs, boat clubs or local halls can be ideal venues for a funeral.
 Consider finding a venue that is meaningful for the person who has died, and remember to take practical issues into account such as parking, ease of access and whether a venue is appropriate for having a cup of tea afterwards.
+We can talk through the many options with you.

 We recommend that you use a professionally trained celebrant.
+Timing and good facilitation are imperative.
 Ask us for a recommendation.

 Flowers on the casket can be a lie flat bouquet (great to keep and put in a vase later) or a casket bar (which is longer and arranged in oasis with short stems).
 Think about preferred colours, types of flowers etc. Alternatively you could ask friends and family to bring something from their own garden.
-If you are having flowers or petals for people to place on the casket, consider using home-grown flowers, less expense and more personal.
-Also, a basket of lavender or rosemary can be brought from your own garden.
+If you are having flowers or petals for people to place on the casket, consider using a basket of home grown flowers, less expense and more personal.

 We recommend Titirangi Fairy Flowers, phone 09 817 3780 – they are our preferred florist.